-Annie Laurie Duguay, Associate Director of PreK-12 EL Professional Development, has been with the Center for Applied Linguistics since 2009.
+Annie Laurie Duguay, Director of Language and Literacy, has been with the Center for Applied Linguistics since 2009.
 During this time she has had the opportunity to work on a variety of projects in the PreK-12 English Learner Program Area.
 Most recently, Annie helps to coordinate and deliver professional development (PD) for educators working with English learners in school districts throughout the country.
 PD topics include the SIOP Model, the What’s Different about Teaching Reading to Students Learning English program, Research-Based Vocabulary Instruction, and CAL’s Hot Topics series (Listening & Speaking; Math & Science; and Developing Academic Literacy and Language in the Content Areas).
 Annie also helps districts to identify their needs for professional development to improve educational outcomes for language learners.
 Additionally, she is a co-author on the CAL Practitioner Brief: Implementing the Common Core for English learners: Responding to common questions from educators.

 While at CAL Annie has also been involved with several vocabulary intervention projects.
 For the CREATE project (Center for Research on the Educational Achievement and Teaching of English Language Learners), Annie wrote sheltered science curriculum for middle grades English learners.
 Additionally, she worked on the NICHD-funded Vocabulary Instruction and Assessment of Spanish-speakers (VIAS) project, collaborating with the Research Core team to develop an instrument which measures teachers’ knowledge of vocabulary development and instruction (Teachers’ Knowledge of Vocabulary Survey).